Archtec-io/xdecor-libre/README.md

 * Improved side texture of wood frame
 * Add honey and cushion block to creative inventory
 * Doors now count as nodes in creative inventory
+* Storage blocks now drop their inventory when exploded
 * Translation updates
 * Add support for playerphysics mod
 * Add description to every setting